jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 ### Description:

-In this lesson, students can move their hand in front of the ultrasonic distance sensor, the LCD will show the distance of the hand, and speaker will play different musical note based on different distance.
+In this lesson, students can move their hands in front of the ultrasonic distance sensor, the LCD will show the distance of the hand, and the speaker will play different musical notes based on different distances.

 ### Hardware Requirement: